timeartist/plane-redis/plans/operational_db/README.md

 8) "john@jim.biz"
 ```

-This is quite a simple implementation however, so it may not be the most optimal approach for every scenario.
+Here's the read side of the write we made earlier.
+Note the change to the user ID in the Redis example, it's generally simplier with Redis to use a GUID instead of a serially incrementing number as otherwise you have to keep track of what the number currently is when creating the data.

+Data access patterns are usually the main design consideration with Redis.
+Here we have the primary index being a user ID.
+Let's look at the limitations that creates and some of the techniques we can use to provide a more robust level of searchability.

 ##### EXAMPLE - User Auth - Hashes with Compound Keys as Reverse Indexes:
 ``` redis
 > HMSET emails "john@jim.biz password_hash" 4abacd441 "john@jim.biz id" 9a1bffdcc8ad440c9975fd09af70e2ec
 OK
 ```
-A user needs to login.
+Here a user needs to login.
 They likely are not going to supply you their user id but instead a login name or email.
 There's a few different ways you can approach this but the most robust is with another hash.
 By using a space to delimit between the lookup value and the name of the data point you need, you can store various bits of useful information.

 ``` python